DevMountain/broken-site/README.md

 `nightwatch -t tests/basic.js`

 (Note: if you didn't include the `-t` to point to a specific test, it would run all tests found in the `tests/` directory.
 Pretty nifty.)

+##Step 5: Write some tests
+Now that you have some practice with setting up your first test, work through the test cases below.
+Use the [Nightwatch API docs](http://nightwatchjs.org/api) as a reference.

+* **On the homepage, make sure the `.footer` and `.header` elements are present and visible**
+* **Make sure the link to "Sign Up" takes you to the "/sign-up.html" page**
+* **Make sure submitting the form on the signup page takes you back to the home page**